Dunk History, Family Crest & Coats of Arms

 The surname Dunk was first found in Berkshire at Little Wittenham, a parish, in the union of Wallingford, hundred of Ock.
 "The church contains monuments to the Dunche family.
 Sinodun Hill, in the neighbourhood, is surrounded by an ancient intrenchment supposed to be British."

-Important Dates for the Dunk family
+Early History of the Dunk family

 This web page shows only a small excerpt of our Dunk research.
 Another 61 words (4 lines of text) covering the years 1508, 1597, 1551, 1623, 1593, 1668, 1621, 1653, 1611, 1602, 1678, 1639, 1680, 1660, 1679, 1680, 1630, 1668, 1654, 1659, 1657, 1719, 1718 and 1711 are included under the topic Early Dunk History in all our PDF Extended History products and printed products wherever possible.